-If you have read my marine thread page you know that this is a super important feature to your new boat cover.
-It’s important that your new boat cover is stitched in a UV Polyester marine thread.
-This is a bit tricky because not all manufacturers reveal what type of thread they use.
+If you have read my marine thread page, you know that this is a super important feature on your new boat cover.
+It’s important that your new boat cover is stitched with a UV Polyester marine thread.
+This is a bit tricky, because not all manufacturers reveal what type of thread they use.

-Taylor Mades Trailerite® boat covers are the first and only production boat cover that I am aware of that is stitched in Tenara® thread, which is a life time thread you will never have to worry about.
+Taylor Mades Trailerite® boat covers are the first and only production boat cover that I am aware of that is stitched in Tenara® thread.
+This is a lifetime thread you will never have to worry about.

 When shopping for boat covers, you may see the term "anti-wicking".
 It means that when the thread is wet, it expands into the hole thus keeping water from dripping through the needle hole and eliminating wicking of the thread.

-Lockstitch is the stitch made by your typical industrial sewing machine and is used in many cheap production boat covers.
-This type of stitch uses thread coming from the top of the machine and from the bobbin and won’t do a continuous unraveling like the chain stitch
+Lock Stitch - The stitch made by your typical industrial sewing machine and is used in many cheap production boat covers.
+This type of stitch uses thread coming from the top of the machine and from the bobbin.
+It won’t do a continuous unraveling like the chain stitch.

 Chain Stitch – A series of loop stitches joined to form a chain.

-Overlock Stitch – This serge stitch seals the raw edge of the fabric on the inside, keeping the fabric from fraying.
+Overlock Stitch – This serge stitch seals the raw edge of the fabric on the inside and keeps the fabric from fraying

 When buying a cheap boat cover look for double stitching on the join seams.

-I prefer lockstitch over chain stitch, because when a thread breaks on a chain stitch you run the risk of the continuous unraveling.
+I prefer lock stitch over chain stitch, because when a thread breaks on a chain stitch you run the risk of continuous unraveling.
 Picture the top of a dog food bag and how if you pull it a certain way it unravels all the way across the bag.

 Boat covers need venting, especially in the south.
 Below are a couple of vent types you will see.
 Both allow circulation of air under your boat cover and cut down on mold and mildew.

-Plastic scoop sew in style, which can be sewn in anywhere to help air move underneath the cover.
+Plastic scoop sew-in style - can be sewn in anywhere to help air move underneath the cover.